jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 # Introduction
 I can’t begin to convey how much thought, and how much I’ve struggled over this blog entry.
 I’ve been thinking about it for months.
 I’ve started and discarded several versions.

 I realized I introduced a potential process inconsistency in previous blog entries.
-My [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) blog, where I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), encourages developers to write tests before coding the implementation.
-[My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html), which I posted right before starting my [Automated Testing](https://jhumelsine.github.io/3000/01/01/preface.html#automated-testing) series, describes how my design process starts with pen and paper and my brain.
-My designs often include code snippets, which are implementation details before I’ve even touched a computer.
-That’s code that has not been created using the TDD process.
+In [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html), I described how my design process starts with pen and paper and my brain.
+My designs often include code snippets, which are implementation details I introduce before I’ve even touched a computer.
+In [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html), I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), which encourages developers to write tests before any coding.

 This realization came to light last year in July when I had an extended Slack conversation with an online friend about my [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) blog.
 He often provides comments on my blog drafts, which I always appreciate.
 His comments often make my writing better, and even if I don’t necessarily agree with his comments, he forces me to think more deeply about what I have written.

 He and I had a few differences of opinions about the TDD process.
-He thinks the process is a bit too restrictive, whereas I think the process constraints is what defines TDD and makes if valuable.
+He thinks the process is a bit too restrictive, whereas I think the process constraints is what defines TDD and makes it valuable.

-As I was championing the benefits of TDD to shape the implementation with my friend on Slack, I felt a twinge of insincerity, since this isn't quite what I use in my design process.
+As I was championing the benefits of TDD to shape the implementation on Slack, I felt a twinge of insincerity, since this isn't quite what I use in my design process.
+In the former post, I'm adding code snippets to the design before considering any automated tests.
+In the latter post, I'm advocating for specification tests before writing any code.
 Did I truly believe in TDD?
 Have I been shouting the praises of the TDD process without practicing them myself?
 Have I been a false prophet?

 So, which is it?
 Should we start with a design, or should we start with TDD?